Matt-Chisholm/Paw-Five/README.md

 5. Use the db folder to help you generate your own dogs, users, and tutorials.
 We used pswl hosted on Heroku.

+We strongly suggest to use phone view while exploring our application.
+We recommend this [extension](https://chrome.google.com/webstore/detail/mobile-simulator-responsi/ckejmhbmlajgoklhgbapkiccekfoccmk) (iPhone 12 PRO MAX view):

 Enjoy!

 ## Dependancies